Dialysis and Fistula/Graft Declotting and Interventions

 Angioplasty and Vascular Stenting

 - Major complications following angioplasty are uncommon.
 However, inserting the catheter can lead to injury of the artery or vein.
-The balloon also poses a risk of blood clots or tearing the artery.
+The balloon also poses a risk of blood clots or tearing the artery or vein.

-- When angioplasty is performed alone, blockages can recur, although most of these arteries can be opened again successfully.
+- When angioplasty is performed, blockages can recur, although most of these arteries can be opened again successfully.
 This can also occur when a stent is placed in the artery at the time of the angioplasty.

 - Heavy bleeding from the catheter insertion site may require special medication or a blood transfusion.